High5Apps/organize-backend/ARCHITECTURE.md

 For load testing the server using the Apache JMeter application and CLI.

+### `site`

+The root of the Ruby on Rails site service.
+It serves the static website at <https://getorganize.app>.
+It follows [Rails conventions](https://github.com/jwipeout/rails-directory-structure-guide) for its subdirectory structure.

 ### `web`

 NGINX web service for terminating TLS, defining non-Rails routes, and serving static assets.